contextmap/example-docker-community-edition/README.md

 ## Introduction

 This example project demonstrates how to get started with the ContextMap Community Edition docker image.

+The main techstack in this example consists of:
+- Java
+- Spring Boot
+- Maven

+Furthermore, ContextMap will also document the following technologies used in this project:
+- RabbitMQ
+- Postgres
+- Git
+- Spring JPA / Cloud / Web

 ## How To's